Trying to make better decisions today can be soooooo frustrating.

 More Ideas On How To Make Better Decisions

 Need more creative ways to expand your options?
-There are 3 other excellent option producing techniques discussed in the free resource below that you can use when faced with a decision.
+There are 3 other excellent option producing techniques discussed in our free resource: The 5 Step Process to Making Better Decisions (Research-Backed).

-In fact, the free report covers ALL the main problem areas that hinder our decision-making process.
+In fact, the free guide covers ALL the main problem areas that hinder our decision-making process.

-If you would like to significantly increase the odds of making good decisions, download the free report:
+If you would like to significantly increase the odds of making good decisions, download your free step-by-step guide now.